- Booster Gold

 Page 14, panel 1

 Booster is rescued by Fire over St. Basil's Cathedral near Red Square in Moscow.
-This is the second time in 4 issues that Booster has visited landmark (last in Justice League: Generation Lost #1).
+This is the second time in 4 issues that Booster has visited that landmark (last in Justice League: Generation Lost #1).

 Page 16, panel 4